Bernie Sanders Hits Donald Trump In Nevada Victory Speech, Says His Coalition Is Going To ‘Sweep This Country’

 The senator also pledged to pass immigration reform and reverse a slew of Trump’s policies.
 Pointing to the diverse base of voters he has managed to create — which was evident in Nevada, where Latinos carried him to victory — Sanders said that his coalition is “going to sweep this country.”

-Taking note of Sanders victory, Trump’s campaign manager Brad Parscale declared that “Big Government Socialism” won in Nevada, adding that Trump will be re-elected in 2020.
+Taking note of Sanders’ victory, Trump’s campaign manager Brad Parscale declared that “Big Government Socialism” won in Nevada, adding that Trump will be re-elected in 2020.

 As The Hill notes, Democrats have long been working to make inroads with the growing Latino population in the Lone Star State, which they hope to flip and turn blue in 2020.
-According to latest polling, Sanders is favored to win the Democratic Party primary in Texas.
+According to the latest polling, Sanders is favored to win the Democratic Party primary in Texas.

 According to a University of Texas/Texas Tribune poll released last week, Sanders has doubled his support since October, jumping from 12 to 24 percent.
 Biden is in second place, with 22 percent.
 Massachusetts Sen. Elizabeth Warren is polling at 15 percent.
 Billionaire and former New York City Mayor Michael Bloomberg is in fourth place with 10 percentage points.